theawless/Media-Fox/README.md

 # Media_Fox
-A php uploader with extra features.
+A php based file and directory uploader

 ### Set-Up
-Copy the folder to htdocs of your xamp directory
+Copy the folder to htdocs of your xampp directory
 Import the "ftusers.sql" from the folder to your mysql server
 Change upload limits in php.ini as per your usage